 Acne is certainly common, so what’s the best cure?
 According to the experts, acne can be treated with a combination of remedies, including over-the-counter skincare products, specific acne medications, and even chemical or laser procedures.
 Treatments could last for several months in the worst of cases, and inflamed acne needs to be treated early to prevent permanent scarring.
 Even after the acne is gone, you could need ongoing treatment to keep the spots away in the long term.

 The consensus of health professionals is that acne is likely to be determined by heredity or hormones – which are obviously out of your hands – but there remains no definitive answer.
 However, there may be some things you can do to help prevent it, or at least manage it better.
 Common advice from the experts is to never pick or squeeze pimples, however tempting it might be to do before heading out the door to work or school!
 And while poor hygiene is unlikely to cause acne, regular washing with mild cleansers will help keep skin clean, less irritable and hopefully less greasy.
 You can’t stop oil glands from producing oil, but you can remove oil on the surface of the skin by using a gentle toner or antibacterial pads.

-If you are unfortunate enough to suffer an outbreak of acne, consult your local pharmacist or doctor to determine the best cause of treatment.
+If you’re unfortunate enough to suffer an outbreak of acne, consult your local pharmacist or doctor to determine the best course of treatment.

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used a non-prescription, over-the-counter acne skin care product in the last 12 months – in this case, 1,637 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used a non-prescription/over-the-counter acne skincare product in the last 12 months (this includes cleansers, toners, exfoliators and spot cream targeted for acne) – in this case, 460 people.